YCAMInterlab/GRPContractForm/GRPContractForm_English_ver2.md

 13.8 Procedure for Tax Exemption

-When the Collaborator submit to the Host docments required for tax exemption procedures by ten (10) days prior to the first date on payment of the Commission to the Collaborator set forth Article 13.1 b),  the Host will carry out procedures necessary for the Collaborator’s tax exemption.
+When the Collaborator submit to the Host documents required for tax exemption procedures by ten (10) days prior to the first date on payment of the Commission to the Collaborator set forth Article 13.1 b),  the Host will carry out procedures necessary for the Collaborator’s tax exemption.

 ---